Critical attention scaling in long-context transformers: Introduction

 where $a_{ij}$ are Gaussian random variables.
 While~\cite{giorlandino2025failuremodesdeeptransformers} assumes a specific correlation structure between the Gaussian random variables, the phase transition they uncover is expected to be universal within a large class of random matrices including Wigner ones.
 Crucially though, in such models, the interaction strength $A_{ij}$ is independent of the positional relationship between tokens $i$ and $j$, making this model qualitatively different from standard attention mechanisms where attention is focused on few (or all) of the preceding tokens.
+For completeness, we refer readers to Appendix~\ref{app:gaussian-supercritical} for a derivation of the critical scaling $\beta_n \asymp \sqrt{\log n}$ in the i.i.d.\ Gaussian score model.

 \cite{bruno2025multiscaleanalysismeanfieldtransformers} adopt a different approach to studying the regime where $n \to \infty$ and $\beta_n \to \infty$, in a more general setting than ours.
 By considering various levels of generality for the matrices $K, Q, V$, this work identifies distinct regimes of token dynamics and relates them to the hardmax ($\beta = \infty$) limit.
 Importantly, the analysis is conducted in the subcritical regime and differs from the present work in focusing on a broader class of models, for which the critical regime has yet to be precisely characterized.
 We believe that combining the analytical tools developed in both papers could yield a deeper understanding of this critical regime and represents a promising direction for future research.